 An introduction to mobile application software development.
-In this course, the student will learn to development mobile apps.
+In this course, the student will learn to develop mobile apps.
 Topics will include mobile platforms and mobile application development tools.
-This course is normally offered in the spring semseter of even numbered years.
+This course is normally offered in the spring semester of even-numbered years.
 Students cannot receive credit for both CMSC-4233 and CMSC- 5233.

 5313 HUMAN COMPUTER INTERACTION

 An introduction to user interfaced design and user experience.
 Topics include HCI concepts and principles, usability, HCI evaluation, HCI design, interaction devices.
-This course is normally offered in the fall semester of odd numbered years.
-Student cannot receive credit for both CMSC-4113 and CMSC-5313.
+This course is normally offered in the fall semester of odd-numbered years.
+Students cannot receive credit for both CMSC-4113 and CMSC-5313.

 5323 DATABASE SYSTEMS